What Changed in This Update (July 2026)

 1. Fraudulent or dishonest conduct: connected accounts and guidelines violations

 DPLA Section 3.2(f) prohibits any “unlawful, unfair, misleading, fraudulent, improper, or dishonest acts or business practices” related to an app.
-In Apple’s most recent Transparency Report, violations of DPLA Section 3.2(f) accounted for nearly all (99.9%) account terminations.
-In other words, Apple relies almost exclusively on this broad clause when terminating developers.
+8 In Apple’s most recent App Store Transparency Report, violations of DPLA Section 3.2(f) accounted for nearly all developer account terminations.
+Apple cited the provision in 192,702 of the 193,035 accounts terminated that year, or 99.8%.
+10 Apple therefore relies almost exclusively on this broad clause when terminating developers.

 However, this provision is vague and applied inconsistently, making it difficult for developers to challenge enforcement actions.